mcmah309/activate/README.md

 ## Example Use Cases

-1. You have assets, data files, executables, or program files that should be used in different environments like Dev, QA, etc.
+1. You have assets, data files, executables, or program files that should be used in different environments like Dev, QA, etc. e.g.
     ```toml
     [dev.links]
     "app/data" = "path/to/dev/data"